Gazumping and sealed bids

 Speed and preparation are crucial.
 The longer a sale goes on, the more time you give the vendor to back out.
 Keep chasing things up with your solicitor or conveyancer and the agent, and make sure you read, sign and return forms and paperwork as promptly as possible.

-If you're really worried about gazumping, you can draw up a contract that says both parties will exchange within a particular timeframe.
-This reduces (but doesn't eradicate) the chance of being gazumped as there will be a smaller window when another offer can be made.
+If you're really worried about gazumping, you can draw up a contract that says both parties will exchange within a particular time frame.
+This reduces, but doesn't eradicate, the chance of being gazumped, as there will be a smaller window for another offer to be made.
 Your contract could also stipulate that, if the vendor backs out, they will pay you an agreed amount as compensation.